FAQGURU/FAQGURU/topics/en/ruby.md

 * https://www.toptal.com/ruby/interview-questions

 [[↑] Back to top](#Ruby)
 ### What happens if a block is passed two arguments but only accepts one argument?
-(Expert)

 Nothing.
 Only the first argument will be passed to the block.